hpe-storage/python-3parclient/README.rst

 * Delete a Host
 * Get all Hosts
 * Get a Host
+* Get VLUNs for a Host
+* Find a Host

 * Find a Host Set for a Host
 * Get all Host Sets